As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 Instead, becoming a tax-free global citizen is about making real changes that allow you to legally reduce your tax burden, build your wealth faster, and live a freer life.

-If you want to get to this point, however, you have to do something to change.
+However, if you want to get to this point, you have to do something to change.

-Yet even people who want this kind of lifestyle dearly will come to me and say, “I like where I live now.
+Yet even people who wish for this kind of lifestyle dearly will come to us and say, “I like where I live now.
 I have employees here, and I have friends and family here.
 I want more, but my life is pretty good right now.”

 To truly take advantage of all that the world has to offer while going offshore to lower your tax burden, you have to be willing to do things like move or hire remote workers.